-A check is considered to be the equivalent of cash.
+Receipt of a "cash equivalent" is the receipt of cash.
+A check is considered the equivalent of cash.
 So is a credit card charge.
-Hence receipt of the check or credit card charge constitutes income to the taxpayer.
+Hence receipt of a check or credit card charge constitutes income to the taxpayer.
 On the payment side, payment by check is made when taxpayer delivers it in the manner that taxpayer normally does, e.g., by mail.
 Payment by credit card is made when the charge is incurred.